-Come the end of the 1970s, we are dealing with a unified actor, 'IDA,' which is a materially heterogeneous network of legislation, finance, FDI, indigenous industry, programs, incentives, policies, staff, public sector organizations, universities, jobs, promotion methods, advertising, organizational structures, to name but some of the actors.
-Blackboxing and purifying all these actors as 'IDA' serves to hide them from view, but, as we have seen, the macroactor 'IDA' would have no reality without all of these actors joining together in a network and performing relationally through a series of translations and hybrid-creations.
-The semblance of reality, of an organization we call 'IDA,' is not given but comes from this actor-network holding together.
+Come the end of the 1970s, we are dealing with a unified actor, "IDA", which is a materially heterogeneous network of legislation, finance, FDI, indigenous industry, programs, incentives, policies, staff, public sector organizations, universities, jobs, promotion methods, advertising, organizational structures, to name but some of the actors.
+Blackboxing and purifying all these actors as "IDA" serves to hide them from view, but, as we have seen, the macroactor "IDA" would have no reality without all of these actors joining together in a network and performing relationally through a series of translations and hybrid-creations.
+The semblance of reality, of an organization we call "IDA", is not given but comes from this actor-network holding together.

-According to Wickham (1983), Ireland's success in attracting foreign direct investment lay in the very particular situation of the IDA.
-As has already been noted, the organization was effectively the sole industrial development body in the country; it had, to this point, remained unchallenged by any power center either in the country or outside it; it was shielded from political interference that would have impacted both policy formulation and implementation; its 'discretionary' decision-making was suited to dealing with private enterprise; and it was in a position to legitimate itself to both the public and its own staff as fulfilling an important national task.
+According to Wickham (1983), Ireland's success in attracting FDI lay in the very particular situation of the IDA.
+As has already been noted, the organization was effectively the sole industrial development body in the country; it had, to this point, remained unchallenged by any power center either in the country or outside it; it was shielded from political interference that would have impacted both policy formulation and implementation; its "discretionary" decision-making was suited to dealing with private enterprise; and it was in a position to legitimate itself to both the public and its own staff as fulfilling an important national task.

-While Wickham's observation points to success with foreign investment, the same success was not achieved with domestic industry.
-Having experienced a decade of relative glory through the 1970s, the organization's legitimacy came into question on foot of the Telesis (1982) review and at a time when the country was experiencing the effects of a global recession, a poor foreign investment climate, mounting domestic economic problems and increasing unemployment (IDA Annual Reports, 1980-83; MacSharry & White, 2000; Telesis, 1982).
+While Wickham's observation points to success with foreign investment, the same success was not achieved with domestic industry, which had not been fully enrolled.
+Having experienced a decade of relative glory through the 1970s, the organization's legitimacy came into question on foot of the Telesis (1982) review and at a time when the country was experiencing the effects of a global recession, a poor foreign investment climate, mounting domestic economic problems and increasing unemployment (IDA, 1980-1983; MacSHARRY; WHITE, 2000; TELESIS, 1982).

-Questioning the IDA's Legitimacy
+Ouestioning the IDA's Legitimacy

-However, the unified actor 'IDA', which is now much bigger in scale than at any other point in our story, is challenged by a relatively strong anti-program at the start of the 1980s that sees the IDA's legitimacy questioned.
-While reliance on FDI had found general acceptance and largely went unquestioned, concerns nonetheless gradually emerged throughout the 1970s about an over-reliance on such investment and its tenuous links with the economy, not to mention a dualistic industrial structure and the influence of external interests on national sovereignty (e.g., Cooper & Whelan, 1973; Jacobsen, 1978; Kennedy & Dowling, 1975; Long, 1976; O'Donnell, PDDE, Vol. 242, 28-November-1969, Cols.
-2247-48; O'Malley, PDDE, Vol.286, Cols.633-634, 2-December-1975; Stanton, 1979; The Economist, 1977).
+The unified actor "IDA", which is now much bigger in scale than at any other point in our story, is challenged by a crisis at the start of the 1980s that sees the IDA's legitimacy questioned.
+While reliance on FDI had found general acceptance and largely went unquestioned, concerns nonetheless gradually emerged throughout the 1970s about an overreliance on such investment and its tenuous links with the economy, not to mention a dualistic industrial structure and the influence of external interests on national sovereignty (e.g., COOPER; WHELAN, 1973; JACOBSEN, 1978; KENNEDY; DOWLING, 1975; LONG, 1976; PDDE, v.242, col. 2347-48, 28-November-1969; PDDE, v.286, col.633-634, 2-December-1975; STANTON, 1979; WOOING..., 1977).

-One critic, Dr. Noel Whelan (of Cooper & Whelan, 1973), ended up in a position to initiate a review of industrial policy when he took over as chairman of the National Economic and Social Council (NESC) in 1978 (PDDE, Vol.317, Col.573, 4-December-1979).
+One critic, Dr. Noel Whelan (of COOPER; WHELAN, 1973), ended up in a position to initiate a review of industrial policy when he took over as chairman of the National Economic and Social Council (NESC) in 1978 (PDDE, v.317, col.573, 4-December-1979).
 His position as NESC Chairman was all the stronger due to the fact that he was also Secretary of the Department of Economic Planning and Development (1977-79) and then Secretary of the Department of the Taoiseach.
-Under his chairmanship, the NESC decided to commission a review to ensure that government industrial policy was suited to creating an internationally competitive industrial base in Ireland (NESC, 1982: iii).
+Under his chairmanship, the NESC decided to commission a review to ensure that government industrial policy was suited to creating an internationally competitive industrial base in Ireland (NESC, 1982, p.iii).